hmrc/api-subscription-fields/README.md

 ### Tests
 Some tests require MongoDB to run.
 Thus, remember to start up MongoDB if you want to run the tests locally.
-The tests include unit tests and integration tests.
+There are unit tests, integration tests and acceptance tests.
 In order to run them, use this command line:
 ```
-sbt test it:test
+sbt test it:test acceptance:test
 ```

 ### License